19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (vi) all warranties, manuals, schematic drawings, operating instructions, service guides, manufacturer’s documentation and other similar information respecting the construction, installation, operation maintenance, repair and servicing of any common property or limited common property, including any warranty information provided to the owner developer by any person referred to in sub-paragraph (v);

-(vii) all records required to be prepared or retained by the management corporation under this Act; and
+(vii) all records required to be prepared or retained by the management corporation under this Act;

+[Act 35 of 2017 wef 01/02/2019]

+(viii) a manufacturer’s manual which relates to prefabricated bathroom units that are incorporated in the development, if any are incorporated in the development; and

+[Act 35 of 2017 wef 01/02/2019]

-(viii) any other records as may be prescribed; and
+(ix) any other records as may be prescribed; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) place an annual budget before the meeting for approval, which shall be for a period of 12 months starting on the first day of the month following the date of the first annual general meeting.